picimako/drupal-paragraph-context/README.md

 Of course passing data from configuration nodes may need additional type conversion if they expect/use some of the parameter type converters, or even more, data table type converters.

+And to be able to do something with this whole library, the entry point is `ComponentTreeBasedContentAssembler.assembleContent(String)`.

 ## Configuration node format

 The followings are configuration node values listing which ones are valid and which ones are invalid: